JU-DS-Lab/quick-start/index.md

 ### Step 4: Install Required Python Packages

-If you have a requirements.txt, used that to install requried packages:
+If you have a requirements.txt, use that to install the requried packages:

 ```bash
 $ pip install -r requirements.txt